grafana/grafana/docs/sources/explore/_index.md

 > **Note:** Available in Grafana 7.3 and later versions.

-The Share shortened link capability allows you to create smaller and simpler URLs of the format /goto/:uid instead of using longer URLs containing complex query parameters.
-You can create a shortened link by clicking on the **Share** option in Explore toolbar.
-Please note that any shortened links that are never used will be automatically deleted after 7 days.
+The Share shortened link capability allows you to create smaller and simpler URLs of the format /goto/:uid instead of using longer URLs with query parameters.
+To create a shortened link, click the **Share** option in Explore toolbar.
+Any shortened links that are never used will be automatically deleted after 7 days.